 Oxford Pride 2022 is on Saturday 4 June from 10am in the Oxford Castle Quarter, Castle Street.

-Bicester Pride 2022 is on Saturday 9 July from 2pm.
+Bicester Pride 2022 is on Saturday 16 July as part of Bicester Festival.

 Banbury Pride 2022 is still awaiting confirmation.